wazo-platform/wazo-platform.org/content/blog/queuemetrics-partnership.md

 Said Sylvain Boily, Wazo development team Leader.

 QueueMetrics call center suite is available both on premise and hosted cloud service.
-For more information about QueueMetrics visit the official website at [www.queuemetrics.com](https://www.queuemetrics.com/).

 For more information about the Wazo project visit [wazo.community](http://wazo.community/).